A 21st Century Jobs Plan

 The BadgerSKILLS Training Program

-The GroWis plan recognizes that small towns are disappearing all across the state and proposes a regionalized jobs training program called BadgerSKILLS that will pay families a living wage while they acquire the job skills needed to help grow businesses in their community and throughout the state.
+The GroWis plan recognizes that small towns are disappearing all across the state.
+Our plan proposes a regionalized jobs training program called BadgerSKILLS that will pay families a living wage while they acquire the job skills needed to help grow businesses in their communities and throughout the state.

 - Commercializing the concept of urban farming as a jobs program that transforms lives and communities while also creating healthy food for people living in food deserts;

 - Manufactured housing programs that produce affordable housing for urban revitalization and commercial sales;

 - Manufacturing tiny houses and using them to develop stepping stone communities that help lift families living in poverty and veterans transitioning back into civilian life;